danielscholl/managed-platform/README.md

 ## Background

 This project is a playground to look into the feasibility of a managed platform for Azure.
 The goal is to provide a platform that can be used to deploy and manage kuberenetes applications into Azure.
 A platform should be thought of as a building block that other teams can leverage to either build applications in or build on top of.
 An example of building on top of a platform would be the delivery mechanism of the platform.
 The goal of the playground is to investigate building a Managed Application using the IaC from the platform.
+To truly understand the value proposition for a Platform read through this excellent blog posting.
+[What is platform engineering?](https://platformengineering.org/blog/what-is-platform-engineering)

 Currently the Azure Managed App is built into this platform but the expectation is that it be seperated into a seperate repository.